 As per 1 January 2015 the package of documents titled 'Future Oriented Banking' entered into effect.
 This package comprises of a Social Charter, (an updated) Banking Code and a Bankers' Oath (with associated Rules of Conduct).
 The new Banking Code replaces the Banking Code 2010.
-In 2016 Dutch banks will for the first time report on their compliance with the new Banking Code.
+In 2016 Dutch banks reported for the first time on their compliance with the new Banking Code.

-Below, please find an overview of the status of the application of the principles of the Banking Code as per year-end 2015.
+Below, please find an overview of the status of the application of the principles of the Banking Code as per year-end 2016.
 Per chapter of the Banking Code (each chapter has been categorized in separate paragraphs by CEB) a description is given on whether and to what extent CEB complies with the Banking Code principles, and if it does not comply, it explains why not and whether actions or measures are taken to get to 'compliance'.
 Furthermore, in the overview - if and where appropriate - a description is given on progress made for a certain topic.
-It must be noted that except for the paragraph below, this document does not contain information on the application of the Banking Code principles in CEB's subsidiaries.

-Also in 2015 CEB again fully complies with the principles of the Banking Code.
+Also in 2016 CEB again fully complies with the principles of the Banking Code.